BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 09/02/2019
 ---
 That was a good day.
 I've been so productive.
 First I finished exercises for chapter 7 of git course.
 Afterwards I created a shell script to auto commit and push and finally I was learning some English (I need someone to practice speaking altogether with me).

+10/02/2019
+---
+It was a pleasant Sunday.
+I was at the church, then we had a family dinner.
+I watched a ski jumping competition and drove to Bialystok.
+That's how the day looked like in a shortcut 😉.

+11/02/2019
+---
+Arghh..
+We've got something incorrectly configured on our systems and one thing doesn't want to work.
+It took me the whole day to figure it and all I know for now is - it doesn't work.
+It's really bad when things like this happends especially when you have other tasks to do in this week.

+12/02/2019
+---
+Yesterday's problem.
+Not solved.
+Anyway I'll create a ticket to support for help on that topic and I want to focus my attention on other tasks.
+I have a new task with some changes in the code.
+The code is 3-4 months old but it is already defined as legacy code.
+No tests and I want to improve this code better by entering tests for this code!

+13/02/2019
+---
+Today in the flat I rent the owners made some renovation.
+When I came back from work, they were still here painting the walls.
+I also have a new bed.
+Much more comfortable than the previous one :).

+14/02/2019
+---
+It's almost the end of the week.
+Time flies by so fast ...
+Today I worked a little bit longer (officialy 8h in the office) and 3 hours at home because tomorrow we have a meeting about topic I didn't know very well.
+That's why I worked after hours to 'get in' the topic.
+Anyway tomorrow probably I'll finish 3 hours earlier :)

+15/02/2019
+---
+Yooho!
+Friday :).
+With friends I was at the swimming pool and I ate strawberries today!
+It was yummy..

+16/02/2019
+---
+I spent todays evening with my friends.
+We were sitting in their flat and we chatted about life and other stuff.